lextudio/sharpsnmp_docs/pro/tutorials/studio-guide.rst

    git clone https://github.com/lextudio/sharpsnmppro-mib.git

-   # clone into a folder named `sharpsnmppro-mib` at your workspace root
 3. Open a MIB file from the cloned repository to trigger the extension activation.
 4. Confirm the language server is running and the extension activates on MIB files.